flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 :::

-The **Yamaha YM2612** is an **FM synthesiser** [@audio-ymwiki] that runs at the 68000 speed and supplies **six FM channels**, where one can play **PCM samples** (with 8-bit resolution and 32 kHz sampling rate).
-Its bus is only connected to the Z80, however.
+The **Yamaha YM2612** is an **FM synthesiser** [@audio-ymwiki] that provides **six FM channels**, where one may play **PCM samples** instead.
+It operates at one sixth of the 68000 clock and outputs one channel at a time, but it alternates between each channel every four cycles to give the illusion it's generating all six channels at once [@audio-jsgroth].
+For this reason, the Yamaha YM2612's sampling rate is **~53 kHz**.
+Furthermore, it accepts PCM samples with a resolution of **nine bits** [@audio-nukeykt].
+Yet, the ninth bit was never officially documented so comercial games only sent 8-bit samples.
+Apart from that, its bus is only connected to the Z80.

-Frequency modulation or 'FM' synthesis is one of many professional techniques used for synthesising sound, it significantly rose in popularity during the 80s and made way to completely new sounds (many of which you can find by listening to the pop hits from that era).
+**Frequency Modulation** or 'FM' synthesis is one of many professional techniques used for producing sound, it significantly rose in popularity during the 80s and made way to completely new sounds (many of which you can find by listening to the pop hits from that era).

 In an *incredibly simplified* nutshell, the FM algorithm takes a single waveform (**carrier**) and alters its frequency using another waveform (**modulator**).
 The result is a new waveform with a different sound.
 The carrier-modulator combination is called **operator** and multiple operators can be chained together to form the final waveform.
 Different combinations achieve different results.
-This chip allows 4 operators per channel.
+The YM2612 allows four operators per channel.

 Compared to traditional PSG synthesisers, this was a drastic improvement: You were no longer stuck with pre-defined waveforms.